Victorious-Life-Church/victorious-life/index.md

 Thursday Evening Prayer 6pm

-2023 Is the year of expance, The Scripture we heard was "Isaiah 1:19"
+2024 Is the year of equiping, The Scripture we heard was "Romans 11:36"